 Simit is one of our favorite Turkish bread recipes.
 We’ve shared several other breads so far.
-If you love baking breads, check out our pide bread recipe, lavash recipe and country-style flatbread bazlama!
+If you love baking breads, check out our pide bread recipe, lavash recipe and flatbread bazlama!

 What Is Simit?